 Galloway Johnson expanded to Houston in December of 1993 to meet the needs of its corporate clients.
 Houston attorneys of Galloway Johnson handle a wide range of legal practice areas, including maritime and admiralty law, insurance defense and coverage, oil and gas, employer's liability, worker's compensation, products liability, railroad, trucking and transportation, premises liability, professional liability and subrogation recovery.
 The full-time Houston attorneys have a successful track record of obtaining favorable outcomes at great value to the firm and its clients.
 Whether you need a powerful trial team or an effective mediation/arbitration resolution, the Houston attorneys are a legal powerhouse you will want on your side.

-With a population of 6.3 million residents in early 2013, Houston is the fifth most populous city in the United States.
+Houston is the fourth most populous city in the United States.

 Kiplinger's Personal Finance named Houston the No. 1 city in the country to live, work and play based on its strong economy, abundant jobs, reasonable living costs and fun things to do.

 Although Houston remains the energy capital of the world, the industry has been streamlined and redefined.
 The city's history has been intertwined with that of the energy industry since the discovery of oil at Spindletop in East Texas in 1901.
 Within 10 years, that discovery led to the founding of The Texas Company (now Chevron) and Humble Oil and Refining Company (now ExxonMobil), both with operations based in Houston.